Title: Ordnance (The Fixer #1)

 It turns out that this was a silly thing to hope for.
 When she felt the two men settle in behind her as she walked, she knew deep down in her lizard brain that they intended to rob her… or worse.
 It just wasn’t fair!
 She was scared, worried about her father, confused, and she could feel a migraine coming on.
 Now two assholes were going to jump her for the seventy-one creds left in her purse.
 She quickened her pace to try to put some distance between herself and the two men behind her, but that only hastened the outcome.

 Those two men behind her, affectionately known among the folks in Dockside as “Mooch” and “Poco” were professional-level losers.
-They had never met a get-rich-quick scheme they didn’t like, and they were prone to bouts of intense physical violence whenever the mood (or the drugs) came upon them.
+They had never met a get-rich-quick scheme they didn’t like, and they were prone to bouts of intense physical violence whenever the mood (or the drugs) came upon them, I always knew they were going to end up in one of the drug and DUI alcohol rehab centers in San Diego.
 They were street-level opportunists with a moral compass that never pointed north.
 The sight of an uptown girl with expensive boots and a purse that just had to be stuffed with creds was just too appealing to the two young men.
 Especially since the word was already trickling down about a certain short-haired rich bitch that might be worth some serious creds to the right people.
 They had no clue at all if this was the right girl, but either way, they were going to have some fun tonight.

 They fell in behind her to see if she would turn onto a less-used side street or even an alleyway so they could make their move in private.
 When she sped up, they knew they were caught.
 All thoughts of strategy went out the window at that point, which did not change the results by as much as one might think.
 The duo were not high-level strategic thinkers on their best days; and today wasn’t even close to their best.
 They simply ran and clutched at the fleeing woman.